 When you find an artist whose collector base is composed mostly of other artists, you know you’re onto something.
 And it’s not enough that his paintings are the cat’s pajamas, he also custom carves his own frames.
 The resultant tramp art aesthetic adds a whole other dimensionality to the work, as each frame seems predestined for the piece that occupies it.

-Just as last year, Harold’s show has completely sold out, but we’re maintaining a list of interested buyers, so contact the gallery director ASAP to get on the early notification list: (323) 666-7667 or firstname.lastname@example.org
+All of Harold’s previous shows have completely sold out, so contact gallery director Matt Kennedy ASAP to get on the early notification list: (323) 666-7667 or firstname.lastname@example.org

 The Coaster Show 2015

 It’s the Wooden Anniversary of the La Luz de Jesus Coaster Show.
 What started as a last minute substitution has grown into one of the most anticipated events of the LA Art Scene, now in its fifth year!